aldfeu/api-php/README.md

 Before you can start using the api you need to **set your API key.**

-Your API key can be found in the **settings of your Dacast user account**, as shown in the figure below.
+Your API key can be found in the **settings of your Dacast user account**.

-[image is coming soon]

 ## Demos
 * [**Live**](examples/channel)